Redis Vector Storage Adapter

 BETA feature (Released March, 2025): this storage adapter is new and experimental.
 Its functionality and default parameters might change in the future and its behavior has not yet been finalized.

-The RedisVectorStorageAdapter allows ChatterBot to store conversation data in a redis instance.
+The RedisVectorStorageAdapter allows ChatterBot to store conversation data in a redis instance using vector embeddings for semantic similarity search.

 All parameters are optional, by default a redis instance on localhost is assumed.